Musical elements in the discrete-time representation of sound: Variation in the basic note

 where

-is the Bessel function~\cite{BesselCCRMA,JOSFM} which specifies the amplitude of each component in FM synthesis.
+is the Bessel function~\cite{BesselCCRMA,JOSFM} and specifies the amplitude of each component in an FM synthesis.

-On these equations, the frequency variation introduced by $\{t_i'\}$ does not respect the geometric progression that yield linear pitch variation, but reflects equation~\ref{freqLinear}.
-The use of equations~\ref{vbrF} for FM are described in~\cite{dissertacao}, where the spectral content of the FM synthesis is calculated for oscillations in the logarithmic scale.
-In fact, the simple and attractive FM behavior are observed only with linear variations, such as in~\ref{eq:fmEsp}).
+In these equations, the frequency variation introduced by $\{t_i'\}$ does not follow the geometric progression that yields linear pitch variation, but reflects Equation~\ref{freqLinear}.
+The result of using Equations~\ref{vbrF} for FM is described in the Appendix D of~\cite{dissertacao}, where the spectral content of the FM synthesis is calculated for oscillations in the logarithmic scale.
+In fact, the simple and attractive FM behavior is usually observed with linear oscillations, such as in Equation~\ref{eq:fmEsp}, which yield less strident and less noisy sounds.

 For the amplitude modulation (AM):